cilium/cilium/Documentation/helm-values.rst

      - Run the pod with elevated privileges
      - bool
      - ``false``
+   * - :spelling:ignore:`envoy.securityContext.runAsGroup`
+     - Group to run the pod with if privileged is false
+     - int
+     - ``1337``
+   * - :spelling:ignore:`envoy.securityContext.runAsNonRoot`
+     - Run as non-root user if privileged is false
+     - bool
+     - ``true``
+   * - :spelling:ignore:`envoy.securityContext.runAsUser`
+     - User to run the pod with if privileged is false
+     - int
+     - ``1337``
    * - :spelling:ignore:`envoy.securityContext.seLinuxOptions`
      - SELinux options for the ``cilium-envoy`` container
      - object